Ali5757/ali5757.github.io/_publications/202x-10-01-paper-title-number-3.md

 collection: In preparation
 permalink: /publication/generalised-ultracategories
 venue: 'In preparation'
-excerpt: 'Work in progress, we introduce generalised ultractegories and use them to show a conceptual completeness theorem for geometric logic (infinitary coherent logic).'
+excerpt: 'Work in progress, we introduce generalised ultracategories and use them to show a conceptual completeness theorem for geometric logic (infinitary coherent logic).'
 ---